 decision: {

-action: string; // e.g., "flag", "escalate", "auto-resolve"
+action: string; // e.g. "flag", "escalate", "auto-resolve"

-confidence: number; // 0-1 confidence score
+confidence: number; // 0-1 score from the model

 };